jeevan-lal/Excel-Data-Filler-V4/docs/documentation/form-fields/field-settings.md

 <img src="/image/field-settings-01.png" width="500" height="500" alt="Field Settings">

-## Fill Value Just Like Typing Tutor
+## Fill the values ​​like a typing tutor

 Through this, you can type the value in the **Input Field** like a **Typing Tutor** and you can also set the speed of typing.